Continuous service improvement at the CRA

 • As of February 19, 2026, non-resident tax account holders and their authorized representatives can now have digital access to their accounts by signing in to their CRA account and adding their non-resident tax account number from the Welcome page.
 For more information on non-resident tax filing and Part XIII tax obligations, please visit Are you meeting your non-resident tax obligations? - Canada.ca

-• As of March 9, 2026, SimpleFile Digital will be available to eligible individuals with or without an invitation.
+• As of March 9, 2026, SimpleFile Digital is available to eligible individuals with or without an invitation.
 Individuals with a lower income and a simple tax situation can use our new eligibility questionnaire to see if they might be eligible to use this digital option to file their tax return.
 With SimpleFile Digital, eligible individuals can file their taxes by answering a quick series of questions and the CRA handles the rest.

 Addressing the root causes of service issues